|Dates / Deadlines:|

 Cost and Financial Aid

 The program cost and payment schedule are listed under the "Budget Sheets" link at the top of this page.
-Students with identifiable financial need are encouraged to apply for fellowships, scholarships, and financial aid.
-School of Architecture students are encouraged to apply for School of Architecture funding.
+Students with identifiable financial need are encouraged to apply for scholarships (including the Weedon Travel Grant and School of Architecture funding) and financial aid.

 The University of Virginia believes in providing reasonable accommodations for students with documented disabilities on an individual basis.
 This program includes significant time spent walking and standing on a daily basis; use of transportation, classrooms, and sites that may not be wheelchair accessible; and visits to locations with regular concerns about air quality.
 If you believe that you would require adjustments in order to fully participate in this program, please contact the Student Disability Access Center at 434-243-5180 as early as possible in order to begin this dialogue.